top of page

 Housing Choice Voucher Program

 The Section 8 housing assistance payments program is a federal program that provides Tenants with rental assistance payable directly to the Landlord.
 WHA does not provide emergency housing assistance.
-The program is aimed at families that currently pay more than 30% of their adjusted monthly income for rent and utilities and for those who need rental assistance to live in "safe, sanitary, and decent" housing.
+The program is aimed at families that currently pay more than 30% of their adjusted monthly income on rent and utilities and for those who need rental assistance to live in "safe, sanitary, and decent" housing.

 The Housing Choice Voucher Program places the choice of housing in the hands of the individual family.
 A very low-income family is selected by the PHA to participate and is encouraged to consider several housing choices to secure the best housing for the family's needs.
-A housing voucher holder is advised of the unit size for which it is eligible based on family size and composition.
+A housing voucher holder is advised of the unit size it is eligible for based on family size and composition.

 The housing unit selected by the family must meet an acceptable level of health and safety before the PHA can approve the unit.
 When the voucher holder finds a unit that it wishes to occupy and reaches an agreement with the landlord over the lease terms, the PHA must inspect the dwelling and determine that the rent requested is reasonable.